lobhtml/retro-docs/posts/domain-xyz.md

 ---
 layout: default
-title: 1.111B class .xyz domains will not be affected by the price increase
+title: 1.111B class .xyz domains unaffected by price increase
 description: 24 July 2026
 ---

 # Cheap domain names

 I like learning about niche computing topics.
 Cheap domain names are a particular area of interest, so I was excited to learn about [1.111B class domains](https://gen.xyz/1111b), described as an “affordable class of .xyz domains made up of 1.111 billion possible [...] numeric combinations, between 000000.xyz through 999999999.xyz”.
-The renewal fee for 1.111B class domains is very low (around $1.24 per year).
-However, these cheap domain names are often associated with scam websites and as a result “many or all” .xyz domains have been [blacklisted by anti-malware services](https://en.wikipedia.org/wiki/.xyz#Malicious_domains).
+The registration and renewal fee for 1.111B class domains is around $1 per year.

-I wouldn't recommend registering a .xyz domain name for a serious business venture, but it is fine for personal projects or simply the novelty of trying to come up with an interesting and unique numeric combination.
-I registered 19939000.xyz, a reference to Doom (1993) and the most powerful weapon in the game BFG 9000.
+However, these cheap domains have been misused, potentially for “phishing, malware distribution, and spam” according to a recent [XYZ Q1 2026 report](https://gen.xyz/blog/2026-quarterly-q1).
+As a result, [multiple anti-malware vendors have blacklisted many or all .xyz domains](https://en.wikipedia.org/wiki/.xyz#Malicious_domains).

+Despite this notoriety, the registry seem proactive when it comes to curbing and reporting misuse, which is welcomed.
+There are also notable corporate use cases that perhaps lend some credibility.
+My preferred decentralised social media platform Bluesky was first registered as [BlueskyWeb.xyz](https://blueskyweb.xyz/) and the extension is still in use.
+Google’s parent holding company Alphabet Inc uses [abc.xyz](https://abc.xyz/) for its corporate website, another high-profile example.

 # Update 26 July 2026